zaikio/zai-docs/docs/changelog/2019-12-18_scope-restriction.md

     - Action required
     - Update
 description: >
-  Scopes will now take effect.
+  Scopes for all Directory API endpoints will now take effect.
 If you don't send the right scopes yet, please check the [Directory API Reference](/api/directory/v1/).
-You find a list of scopes and bearers that are needed by an endpoint.
+You find a list of scopes and bearers that are required for each endpoint.
 ---